chrisdembia/yeadon/README.rst

    >>> yeadon.start_gui()

-within a Python interpreter.
-See the HTML or PDF documentation for more information.
+See the documentation for more information.

 Contact
 =======